Background pattern

 of the Daivobet gel applicator

-Read this leaflet carefully before you start using this medicinal product – even if you have used Daivobet gel before.
+Read the entire leaflet and the Instructions for Use carefully before starting to use this medicine – even if you have used Daivobet gel before.

 The Daivobet gel applicator is designed to apply Daivobet gel to your skin and scalp affected by psoriasis plaques.
 Using the Daivobet gel applicator, you can apply Daivobet gel without the gel coming into contact with your fingers.

-Always follow the psoriasis treatment instructions given by your doctor.
+Always follow the treatment instructions for your psoriasis indicated by your doctor.

-Do not shareDaivobet gel or the applicator with others.
+Do not shareDaivobet gel or the applicator with other people.

 Your Daivobet gel